 This summary is intended to highlight the plans that constitute the comprehensive benefits program.
 These plans are described in more detail in The Rockefeller University Employee Handbook.
 This summary does not cover all of the details.
 Those details can be found in the official plan documents or insurance contracts which legally govern all aspects of the plans.
-In the event of a discrepancy between the documents/contracts and this summary, the plan documents/contracts are controlling.
+In the event of a discrepancy between the plan documents/contracts and this summary, the plan documents/contracts are controlling.

-If you have any questions or if you need any additional information about University benefits, refer to The Rockefeller University Employee Handbook or consult a member of the Benefits Department.
+If you have any questions or if you need any additional information about University benefits, refer to The Rockefeller University on-line summaries or consult a member of the Benefits Department.
 This summary is subject to change.
 Neither it nor any other document creates a contract between the University and any employee.
 In order to meet its needs under changing conditions, the University, at its discretion, may at any time terminate or change any of these plans or the statements made in this summary.

-Regular employees are scheduled to work at least 910 hours per year of service are eligible for benefits.
+Regular employees scheduled to work at least 910 hours per year of service are eligible for benefits.
 Some benefits require specific waiting periods.